-Skimming devices are designed to blend right into the machine’s façade.
-The specific device used is often a realistic-looking card reader placed over the actual ATM or gas pump card reader, or may be an insert covering parts of the card reader.
-When a customer inserts his or her bank or gas card into the device, the account information is swiped and stored within the device or sent wirelessly to other criminals waiting nearby.
+Skimming devices are designed to blend into the ATM or gas pump’s façade.
+The device is often a realistic-looking card reader placed over the real card reader, or an insert covering parts of the card reader.
+When a customer inserts a card into the device, the account information is swiped and recorded, or transmitted wirelessly to the criminals.

-Be observant: Be aware of people around the machine and inspect the machine before using it.
-Note if the is anything about the machine which appears unusual.
-Check the card reader and the area near the PIN pad.
-Be suspicious if you see anything loose, crooked, or damaged, or notice scratches or adhesive/tape residue and don’t use the machine.
-Before swiping your card, give a small tug on the card reader and check the insert section of the card reader.
+- Be observant: Before using an ATM or gas pump, inspect the machine and do not use it if there is any indication that a skimming device is, or was previously, attached to it.
+Check the card reader and the area near the PIN pad for anything loose, crooked, damaged, or scratched.
+Look for glue or tape residue that may have been used to attach a device.
+Before swiping your card, give a small tug on the card reader and check the insert section.
 If there is any movement or a device comes off, don’t use that machine.
-If a gas pump looks like the lock area has been tampered with, do not use it.
-Report any unusual appearance immediately to the ATM or gas pump operator and your financial institution.
+If a gas pump looks like it has been tampered with, do not use it.
+Report any suspicious circumstances immediately to the operator and your financial institution.